-of Acco unts Managed1 Total Assets Managed # of Accounts Managed for Which Advisory Fee is Performance Based Assets Managed for Which Advisory Fee is Performance Based DAVID S. RICHTER Registered investment companies 1 \$154.0 million 0 N/A Other pooled investment vehicles 127 \$23.9 billion 58 \$11.9 billion Other accounts 6 \$687.4 million 1 \$565.9 million BRADLEY H. MEYERS Registered investment companies 1 \$154.0 million 0 N/A Other pooled investment vehicles 127 \$23.9 billion 58 \$11.9 billion Other accounts 6 \$687.4 million 1 \$565.9 million ANDREW T. PREDA Registered investment companies 1 \$154.0 million 0 N/A Other pooled investment vehicles 38 \$8.6 billion 8 \$2.5 billion Other accounts 1 \$565.9 million 1 \$565.9 million
+of Acco unts Managed1 Total Assets Managed # of Accounts Managed for Which Advisory Fee is Performance Based 2 Assets Managed for Which Advisory Fee is Performance Based 3 DAVID S. RICHTER Registered investment companies 1 \$154.0 million 0 N/A Other pooled investment vehicles 127 \$23.9 billion 58 \$11.9 billion Other accounts 6 \$687.4 million 1 \$565.9 million BRADLEY H. MEYERS Registered investment companies 1 \$154.0 million 0 N/A Other pooled investment vehicles 127 \$23.9 billion 58 \$11.9 billion Other accounts 6 \$687.4 million 1 \$565.9 million ANDREW T. PREDA Registered investment companies 1 \$154.0 million 0 N/A Other pooled investment vehicles 38 \$8.6 billion 8 \$2.5 billion Other accounts 1 \$565.9 million 1 \$565.9 million

 Compensation Structure Messrs.
 Richter, Meyers and Preda each receive a fixed base salary, an annual bonus based upon individual performance as well as the success of the firm and have been granted restricted stock units in GCM Grosvenor Inc., the parent entity.
 Messrs.
 Richter, Meyers and Preda may participate from time to time in certain performance-related economics (e.g., incentive fees or carried interest) that the firm receives for managing certain investment funds, but not directly from the Fund.
 In addition, each of Messrs.
 Richter and Meyers holds profit participation interests in a management holding company.

-Ownership by PortfolioAs of March 31, 2024, none of the individuals responsible for the day-to-day investmentManagersmanagement of the Master Fund owns any interests in the Master Fund or the Fund.
+Ownership by Portfolio Managers As of March 31, 2024, none of the individuals responsible for the day-to-day investment management of the Master Fund owns any interests in the Master Fund or the Fund.
+Conflicto of Internet As an investment advisor COMD has a fiduciant duty to its advisory clients including the